- Cal ID Biometric Identification Network

 - United States Border Patrol

 The Gang Task Force consists of six regions governed by a Regional Board and supervised by a Task Force Commander.
 Members of the Gang Task Force consist of experienced law enforcement peace officers from the following local, state and federal agencies.

 If you know of or suspect criminal gang activity in your community, please contact your respective regional commander by email or call 951-210-1159.
 If you prefer, you may also report gang activity through our webpage.

 - Coachella Valley Region: Sgt.
 Paul Heredia- Riverside County Sheriff’s Department

 - Cities: Coachella, Desert Hot Springs, Indian Wells, La Quinta, Palm Desert, Rancho Mirage and surrounding communities.

 - Hemet/San Jacinto Valley Region: Sgt.
-Bob Nishida - Hemet Police Department
+Ian Baily- Hemet Police Department

 - Cities: Hemet, San Jacinto, and surrounding communities.

 - Murrieta/Temecula Valley Region: Sgt.
 Steve Dyer- Murrieta Police Department

-- Cities: Murrieta & Temecula, & surrounding communities.
+- Cities: Murrieta and Temecula, and surrounding communities.

 - Perris/Lake Elsinore Region: Sgt.
-Mike Moulton - Riverside County Sheriff’s Department
+Jose Ayala- Riverside County Sheriff’s Department

 - Cities: Lake Elsinore, Menifee, Perris, Wildomar and surrounding communities.

 Information Services Bureau (ISB)